 This foolproof Basque burnt cheesecake is the only recipe you need.
 It has a super creamy texture, intense caramelized layer on top and beautiful cracklings on the side.
 Follow my easy-to-follow instructions & cooking tips for 100% satisfaction guaranteed.

-Maybe you've known by now or maybe you haven't, but I am crazy about cheesecake.
-Besides a classic cheesecake, I like trying different types of cheesecake such as light un-bake Japanese tofu cheesecake or super creamy Greek yogurt cheesecake.
+Maybe you've known by now, or perhaps you haven't, but I am crazy about cheesecake.
+Another version of this Basque cheesecake is this creamy blueberry burnt cheesecake.

 Back to this recipe.
-The first time I saw this unique, one of a kind cheesecake in a store I was like: what is it and how does it taste like?
-I bought a slice and from that day, Basque burnt cheesecake forever takes my heart.
+The first time I saw this unique, one-of-a-kind cheesecake in a store, I was like: what is it, and how does it taste?
+I bought a slice, and from that day, Basque burnt cheesecake forever took my heart.

-I spent a lots of time to test this recipe so you might find this post a little long for a cheesecake.
-Because I want to add as much useful information as possible.
-So be sure don't skip any part if you want such foolproof Basque burnt cheesecake.
+I spent a lot of time testing this recipe, so that you might find this post a little long for a cheesecake.
+Because I want to add as much helpful information as possible, don't skip any part if you wish to such foolproof Basque burnt cheesecake.

 What is Basque burnt cheesecake?

 Basque burnt cheesecake originally was made by chef Santiago Rivera, who runs the famous bar-restaurant La Vina in Spain.

 The cheesecake has broken all rules of a traditional cheesecake.
 Burnt top, crackling & unsmooth sides with falling structure.

 Differences between Basque burnt cheesecake and New York cheesecake

 New York cheesecake is a little more creamy, dense, definitely does not look burnt and has smooth sides.
 It also has a crust normally made from Graham crackers or cookies.